 We’ve been here before.

 Proposition 13, which was voted into the state’s constitution by a majority of California voters in 1978, layered the state’s various tax authorities in a series of blanket restrictions—from locking in low property tax rates to boosting the voter threshold for new state and local taxes.
 Ever since, courts have found ever-more-obscure patches of the fiscal landscape left uncovered by Prop.
-13 and advocates have responded by siring a lineage of ever-broader anti-tax amendments that have won over voters even in blue California.
+13 and advocates have responded by siring a lineage of ever-broader anti-tax amendments.

-- In 1982, the California Supreme Court ruled that taxes local agencies raised for general government purposes did not require voter approval.
-Anti-tax crusaders responded four years later with 62.
+- In 1982, the California Supreme Court ruled that taxes raised for general government purposes did not require voter approval.
+Anti-tax crusaders responded two years later with 62.